Decor Ideas

 The Bottom Line

-A feng shui turtle usually works best as a symbol of support, stability, and calm protection.
+A feng shui turtle works best as a symbol of support, stability, and calm protection.
 The strongest placements are the ones that give it a sense of backing and purpose rather than turning it into random shelf filler.

-If one turtle feels grounded, inward-facing, and visually at home in the space, that is usually enough.
+If one turtle feels grounded, inward-facing, and visually at home in the space, that is enough.
 The calmer placement almost always beats the more obvious one.

 Found this helpful?
 Save it for later.